tahsinnahmed/automated-firewall-policy-validator/README.md

 ## Note

-The rules were dummy.
+The rules are dummy.
 It was only used for testing purposes.
 No enterprise-level code is included in this repository for security purposes.
 Thank you.

 # Developer
 <b>Tahsin Ahmed</b> <br />